Updated February 4, 2023

 She took them all.

 I liked Skillshare so much that a few years ago I started promoting it on Roostervane.
-My work now, I kid you not, from my passive to active income has nothing to do with university (other than the writing skills I picked up), and uses everything I learned on Skillshare.
+And for my consulting work, I now pretty much have built a multi- six-figure income with high-income skills I learned on Skillshare.

 But I’ve never actually reviewed it for my blog.
 So in this post, I’m going to give you a Skillshare review!
 I hope it helps if you’re trying to decide if it’s right for you.